Optical ring resonators: Double ring resonators

+In this context, the utilization of nested ring resonator cavities has been demonstrated in recent studies.
+These nested ring resonators are designed to enhance the quality factor (Q-factor) and extend the effective light-matter interaction length.
+These nested cavity configurations enable light to traverse the nested cavity multiple times, a number equal to the round trips of the main cavity multiplied by the round trips of the nested cavity, as depicted in Figure below.

 Applications

 Due to the nature of the optical ring resonator and how it "filters" certain wavelengths of light passing through, it is possible to create high-order optical filters by cascading many optical ring resonators in series.
 This would allow for "small size, low losses, and integrability into [existing] optical networks."
 Additionally, since the resonance wavelengths can be changed by simply increasing or decreasing the radius of each ring, the filters can be considered tunable.
 This basic property can be used to create a sort of mechanical sensor.
 If an optical fiber experiences mechanical strain, the dimensions of the fiber will be altered, thus resulting in a change in the resonant wavelength of light emitted.
 This can be used to monitor fibers or waveguides for changes in their dimensions.